Health Focus

 The red flag test: Does it sound too good to be true?
 It is.
 Does it promise specific medical results without FDA approval?
 It's lying.
 Are the before-and-after photos suspiciously perfect?
 Yeah, those are fake.

-3. Extreme Fasting and Restriction Cycles
+3. Dangerous Biohacking Trends and Restriction Cycles

 Sustainable eating beats extreme restriction every single time.